-North Korea follows offer of talks with new projectile launches
+North Korea offers talks then launches more short-range projectiles

 SEOUL (Reuters) - North Korea fired two unidentified projectiles on Tuesday morning, South Korea’s Joint Chiefs of Staff (JCS) said, hours after a senior diplomat announced Pyongyang would be willing to resume negotiations with the United States later in September.

-The projectiles were launched from South Pyongan province towards the east, the JCS said in a statement.
+The “short-range projectiles” were launched from around Kaechon in South Pyongan province at around 7:00 a.m.
+KST (2200 GMT Monday) towards the east and flew about 330 km (205 miles), the JCS said in a statement.

 The launches came after North Korean Vice Foreign Minister Choe Son Hui said on Monday Pyongyang was willing to have “comprehensive discussions” with the United States in late September at a time and place to be agreed.

-Choe warned that Washington needed to present a new approach or the talks could fall apart again.
-A U.S. State Department spokeswoman said on Monday she did not have any talks to announce at that time.

-Tuesday’s launch is the eighth by North Korea since U.S. President Donald Trump and North Korean leader Kim Jong Un met at the heavily militarised border between the two Koreas in June.
+Tuesday’s launch was the eighth by North Korea since U.S. President Donald Trump and North Korean leader Kim Jong Un met at the heavily militarized border between the two Koreas in June.

 Trump and Kim agreed then to restart working-level negotiations for denuclearization talks that had stalled since an unsuccessful second summit between Trump and Kim in Hanoi in February.